glacier-modding/glaciermodding.org/docs/modding/suitmodding/newoutfit.md

 ### Jacket, shirt and hands

 Back to the game content tab, again with the filter on **Templates**, search for `jacket_bomber`.
-Click the first jacket_bomber_open `TEMP` in the list (00ED542C09DFC9F4).
+You will get quite a few results here, but like before we want to focus on the `assembly:/_pro/characters/templates/_part_library/male_apparel` folders.
+You can close any other folders you find.

+Click `jacket_bomber_open.entitytemplate` under the `male_reg_apparel_torso_l02.template?` folder under `male_apparel`.
 This one is also in chunk0, great!
-You will find that plenty of clothing templates are in chunk0 in fact, IOI did this to make assembling NPCs and outfits easier for themselves.

 Again go into **Reverse references** to see the outfits that make use of the template.
 Let's click `outfit_raccoon_civilian_bankcustomer_m_actor_v8.entitytemplate` and open that outfit in the editor.